 Why Basement Flooding Occurs in Loudoun County

-When heavy rain saturates the clay-rich soils of Northern Virginia, hydrostatic pressure builds up around your foundation.
-If there are hairline cracks in your foundation walls, or if your sump pump is not operating at 100% capacity, water will find its way in, flooding finished basement spaces and ruining drywall and flooring.
+When heavy rain saturates the clay-rich soils of Northern Virginia, hydrostatic pressure can build up around your foundation.
+If there are hairline cracks in your foundation walls, or if your sump pump is not operating reliably, water may enter finished basement spaces and affect drywall, flooring, and stored contents.

 Critical Preventative Maintenance Steps